HL7/davinci-alerts/source/pages/guidance.md

 We are actively seeking input on whether or not to document how to  transmit endpoint data intended only for the immediate  (which may be the final recipient or an intermediary)  and to provide the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
 {:.note-to-balloters}

-- Not shown in figure 4, after the Intermediary successfully receives the notification, processes it and optionally searches and process the search results, it redistributes the data the end users.
+- Not shown in figure 4, after the Intermediary successfully receives the notification, processes it and optionally searches and process the search results, it redistributes the data to the end users.
 It **MAY** use FHIR messaging and the `$process-message` operation to do this or some other messaging protocol such as Direct, SMS or V2 messaging.
 Note that the Notification Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).

 #### Usage
 {:.no_toc}